Guy Fieri Helps Re-Open Planet Hollywood Restaurant At Disney Springs In Orlando [Videos]

 “It’s a lot more theatrical, more Hollywood.
 We’ve cracked a new wave of entertainment.
 It’s an immersive experience.”

 Foot Network star and celebrity Chef Guy Fieri is a big part of the restaurant’s re-branding.
-He created a new burger and sandwich menu who had nothing but nice things to say about Earl describing him as a “super creative, dynamic, mega power guy.”
+He not only created a new burger and sandwich menu, but he also had nothing but nice things to say about Earl describing him as a “super creative, dynamic, mega power guy.”

 Fieri told the Orlando Sentinel, “When you get a chance to come and play ball with someone like that, that has that type of energy and enthusiasm, you take the invite.”

 Guy also took a humble approach when talking about his own contribution saying, “It’s not rocket science.
 I’m not reinventing the wheel.
 It’s a burger, but the difference between a good burger and a fantastic burger is the quality of ingredients and how you treat them.”

 Guy Fieri was on hand a week before the opening of Planet Hollywood Observatory to give out samples of his new burgers and sandwiches including his Bacon Mac-N-Cheese burger with “Donkey Sauce” (a mix of mayonnaise, roasted garlic, mustard, Worcestershire sauce, salt and pepper) and the Mayor of Flavortown sandwich.